WESTIEWEB/portfolio-site/README.md

 ## TL;DR

-You can fork this repo to modify and make changes of your own.
+This is version 2.0 of my personal portfolio [chibuike.tech](https://westieweb-chibuike-ilo.netlify.app/).
+You can fork this repo to modify and make changes.
 Please give me proper credit by linking back to [WESTIEWEB](https://github.com/WESTIEWEB/portfolio-sit).
 Thanks!

 ## Built With

-My personal portfolio <a href="https://westieweb-chibuike-ilo.netlify.app/" target="_blank">ilochibuike.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio [ilochibuike.tech](https://westieweb-chibuike-ilo.netlify.app/) features some of my GitHub projects, resume, and technical skills.

-This project was built using these technologies.
+This project was built using these technologies:

 - React.js
 - Node.js
 - Express.js
 - CSS3
 - VsCode
-- Vercel
+- Netlify

 ## Features

-**📖 Multi-Page Layout**
+- **📖 Multi-Page Layout**

-**🎨 Styled with React-Bootstrap and Css with easy to customize colors**
+- **🎨 Styled with React-Bootstrap and CSS with easy-to-customize colors**

-**📱 Fully Responsive**
+- **📱 Fully Responsive**

 ## Getting Started

 Clone down this repository.
 You will need `node.js` and `git` installed globally on your machine.

-## 🛠 Installation and Setup Instructions
+### 🛠 Installation and Setup Instructions

 1. Installation: `npm install`
 2. In the project directory, you can run: `npm start`

 Runs the app in the development mode.\